 Weatherization tasks include, but are not limited to attic insulation, wall insulation, floor insulation, weather stripping, window caulking, and/or other minor home repairs.
 Improved weatherization will help recipients keep cool during the summer and warm in the winter.
 It can also help reduce air leaks and home heating bills.

-In the 2019-20 fiscal year, Community Action Agency helped over 35 households in Ottawa County with 15 of those located in the Grand Haven, Spring Lake, Ferrysburg, Nunica area.
+In the 2021 fiscal year, Community Action Agency helped over 25 households in Ottawa County with 9 of those located in the Grand Haven, Spring Lake, Ferrysburg, and Nunica areas.
 Eligible households may receive between $1,500 - $7,000 in-home weatherization assistance through this program.

 Properties that have received Weatherization assistance in the past are ineligible for the program.
 Income limits change annually.